Frequently Asked Questions on Dimmable Light Bulbs

 What are the best dimmable light bulbs?

-This will depend on what type of fitting you have but if it’s for downlight LEDs then the All In One LED dimmable downlight 10w (known as the SOLO) is an ideal choice as the colour temperature can be adjusted from warm white, cool light to daylight and comes with a number of different fascias.
-For a cheaper option for a downlight try one of the 8w downlight range, these bulbs have weatherproof fascias, are dimmable and are fire-rated to comply with building regulations.
+This will depend on what type of fitting you have but if you require an LED Downlight then the All In One LED dimmable downlight is an ideal choice.
+Suitable homes, office, schools, shops, and more, the All-in-One is multi-purposed recessed lighting.
+The colour temperature can be adjusted from warm white, cool light to daylight and comes with a number of different fascias.
+For a cheaper option for a downlight try one of the Eco 5w range, these bulbs have weatherproof designs, are dimmable, and are fire-rated up to 90 minutes to comply with building regulations.

-Yes, but you should only use a dimmable CFL in a dimmable fixture.
+Compact Fluourescents or CFLs are commonly used in various rooms across the house, often replacing incandescent bulbs.
+Yes they are dimmable, but you should only use a dimmable CFL in a dimmable fixture.
+When you retrofit a CFL to a fixture made for an outdated model, it is less likely to be dimmable.
 If you try to fit a dimmable CFL in a non-dimmable fitting then the bulb is likely to flicker.

 Check the packet to see if a bulb is dimmable.
 It will have one of the following symbols on it: